For an extra boost on your ride to work, one of the best folding electric bikes could be the answer.

 This one’s an outlier because it’s an electric folding bike comprised of a standard Brompton and an ebike conversion kit from British company Cytronex.

-However, if you’re already a Brompton owner, or want to choose a different model than the e-assisted options on offer as standard, then this is a smart choice.
+However, if you’re already a Brompton owner, or want to choose a different model than the foldable ebikes on offer as standard, then this is a smart choice.
 It’s worth noting that fitting the kit will invalidate your Brompton’s warranty though.

 The kit contains a new front wheel with e-motor hub, battery pack, charger, wiring loom and bottle-cage style mount.
 The price also covers fitting and, rather than using the strap-on battery mount, Cytronex will add bottle bosses to the frame for a neat and secure fit.

 The battery can remain in place when folding and adds only a couple of kilograms to the overall weight.

 The result is an efficient system that retains the lightweight handling of a standard Brompton, though you need to take care not to unweight the front wheel on steeper roads.

-These bikes scored fewer than 4 out of 5 stars in our reviews, but are still worth considering.
+These electric folding bikes scored fewer than 4 out of 5 stars in our reviews, but are still worth considering.

 Brompton Electric H2L 2-Speed